-Healthy Landscapes is a team of our Extension Master Gardeners who respond to requests from residents of Newport News for home visits to solve horticulture problems.
-When a home visit is deemed necessary in order to help the client, a team of 3-5 Master Gardeners will visit the home, talk with the homeowner, assess the issue and create a plan of action that will address the problem.
-Home visits are conducted when information cannot be transmitted via phone calls and emails.
+Healthy Landscapes is a team of our Extension Master Gardeners who respond to requests from residents of Newport News for site visits to solve horticulture problems.
+When a visit is deemed necessary in order to help the client, a team of 3-5 Master Gardeners will visit the site, talk with the property owner, assess the issue and create a plan of action that will address the problem.
+Site visits are conducted when information cannot be transmitted via phone calls and emails.

 Master Gardener Land Care Stewards work to increase and improve the condition of yard waste management in their community through the establishment of volunteer programs to bring about sound land care management practices.
 These practices help to lead the community toward a more sustainable landscape system; decrease our unhealthy dependence on diminishing landfill space; greatly improve soil quality without the use of commercial fertilizers; and help to create more beautiful home landscapes.

 Our semi-annual plant sales are a big hit!
-You will see us in the spring at the home of one of our members and then when the air starts to get crisp we will be at the Newport News Fall Festival.
-You never know what you will find, but usually there are a variety of houseplants, native plants for your yard, flowers, shrubs, flower bulbs, and sometimes even a little gardening gear like pots, gloves, books or aprons.
-The funds from our sales go toward student scholarships and back to the community!
+You will see us in the spring and fall at the home of one of our members.
+Watch our home page for sale details.
+You’ll find a variety of houseplants, native shrubs, trees and pollinator flowers, bulbs, and sometimes even a little gardening gear like pots, gloves and books.You’ll also find mosquito prevention kits and the Design Desk.
+The funds from our sales support our School Horticulture Grants.

 Whether you are a homeowner wondering why your dogwood stopped blooming or a teacher looking for a program on the importance of trees, you can call on the Tree Stewards to steer you in the right direction.
 The Tree Stewards are Master Gardeners who have taken advanced training in trees, their care, and their critical importance to the environment.
 One of our most important jobs is tree calls; coming to your home to look at any tree you have questions or concerns about.
-We have also taken on major group projects such as inventorying every tree on Langley Air Force Base.
 You will frequently find us at festivals, libraries and schools giving out information to encourage people to care for their trees properly and to plant more trees.

 Ready to take your home gardening to the next level?
 Want to compost but don’t have room?
 Looking for a year round source of fertilizer?
 Vermiculture, or worm composting, may be the answer for you.
-Newport News Master Gardener, Dale Timmer hosts these workshops at Go Green Expo.
 Learn about the benefits of raising worms in your own home and walk away with your own complete worm composting bin.
 Your kids will LOVE this workshop!